Abercraf English

-Abercraf English (also known as Abercrave English) is a dialect of Welsh English, primarily spoken in the village of Abercraf, located in the far south of the traditional county of Brecknockshire, currently administered as part of the unitary authority of Powys.
+Abercraf English (also known as Abercrave English) is a dialect of Welsh English, primarily spoken in the village of Abercraf located in the far south of Powys.

 Accent

-Abercraf English is distinct from most other accents in its county due to separation by the Brecon Beacons, creating a substantial communication barrier between the localities.
+Abercraf English is distinct from other accents in its county, such as the one spoken in Myddfai, due to separation by the Brecon Beacons, creating a substantial communication barrier between the two localities.
 It is more appropriate to associate it with neighbouring Swansea Valley, particularly the speech in northern areas (esp.
-Ystalyfera) since they are more similar to Abercraf than ones in most of its county, excepting Ystradgynlais.
+Ystalyfera and Ystradgynlais) since they are more similar to Abercraf than ones in its county.
 This could be seen from a survey where speakers could not discern the origins of the speech of Ystradgynlais and their hometown, but were able to discern Cwmtwrch with other villages in the valley.

 History

 Abercraf was entirely Welsh-speaking until World War II, when English-speaking evacuees settled in the village.
 It is a relatively young acquired dialect.
-This can be seen from generally less assimilation and elision and clear articulation unlike other accents in Brecknockshire or Glamorgan.
-Being a more modern accent causes it to be restricted to the last two to three generations, with younger people being much more likely to speak it; although a lot of their daily lives is conducted in Welsh, thus causing English to be taught as a second language.
+This can be seen from generally less assimilation and elision and clear articulation unlike other accents in Powys or Swansea.
+As a more modern accent, it is restricted to the last two to three generations, with younger people being much more likely to speak it — though much of their daily life is conducted in Welsh, leading English to be taught as a second language.